Thank you for reading our post, please rate this article at the end.

 - Legal reasons

-Of course, most national, state, and army corps for engineer parks, normal KOAs, or random locally owned campgrounds don’t have the 10-year rule.
+Of course, most national, state, and Army Corps of Engineers parks, normal KOAs, or random locally owned campgrounds don’t have the 10-year rule.
 You can always tell which campgrounds have this rule by how “resort” they look.

-Generally, any place with a “resort” in the name could be a snob about it.
+Generally, any place with “resort” in its name could be snobby.

-But from experience, most parks with this rule will use a “judgment call” on your older RV, and if it’s well-kept and maintained, they’ll be fine with you accessing their park.
+But from experience, most parks with this rule will make a “judgment call” about your older RV, and if it’s well-kept and maintained, they’ll be fine with you accessing the park.

-Generally, your rig shouldn’t be an eyesore; honestly, it depends on how it presents itself.
+Generally, your rig shouldn’t be an eyesore; it depends on how it’s presented.

-But as in some instances, you might not be lucky, and you won’t gain access no matter how nice your old RV looks.
-So, you must stay tuned, especially if your idea of RVing is camping in the high visitation and deluxe resort parks.
+But in some instances, you might not be lucky, and you won’t gain access no matter how nice your old RV looks.
+So, you must stay tuned, especially if your idea of RVing is camping in high-traffic, deluxe resort parks.

 Maintenance Records